lelylan/locations/README.md

 #### Notes

-This API has been dismissed to make the Lelylan Core more solid and monimal.
-Adding a location API is something I find really useful, but need to be well structured.
+This API has been dismissed to focus on a more solic and clean core of microservices.
+Adding a location API is something we find really useful, but need to be well structured to not mess up the whole architecture.
 If interested on using it in your projects [let us know](mailto:touch@lelylan.com).

 ## Requirements